bestia-dev/GuitaraokeLeader/README.md

 Files that are distributed with the server are called assets.
 They are read-only and accessible with the the object AssetManager.
 I want the video files to be downloadable.
 The `Leader` can download any
 `xxx - guitaraoke.mp4`
 file from the internet.
 It will be saved in the ExternalStorage.
 I used the DownLoadManager object for that.
-The Guitaraoke `Leader` page `leader.html` list the video filesstored in the android device ExternalStorage.

 ## Leader installs GuitaraokeServer app

-The `leader` installs the GuitaraokeServer on his smartphone.
+Only the `leader` needs to install the GuitaraokeServer on his smartphone.
 He downloads the signed APK from Github : <https://github.com/LucianoBestia/GuitaraokeServer/releases>.
 The smartphone must have enabled `Settings - Security - Unknown Sources`.
 Read more here:
 <https://www.thegeeksclub.com/how-to-install-third-party-apk-on-android/>
 He starts the app.
 The server is just a black screen with yellow debugging text.
 Nothing interesting going on here.
 It just must be opened because it serves the files to the browsers.
 When the tablet screen goes to sleep, the server stops working.
-Modify the settings to `Sleep after 30 minutes of inactivity`.
+Modify the settings to `Sleep after 10 minutes of inactivity`.
-In the right corner there is the ip adress of the server.
-The `Leader` opens a browser (on the same device or on any device on the same local network) and types in the ip address of the server.
-Now the `Guitaraoke Follower page` should apear.
-We don't need that now.

-## The Leader page

-In the address-bar append `/leader.html` and press `Enter`.
-It should look like this: `http://192.168.104.232:8080/leader.html`.
-Now we see the Leader page.
-There are already some sample videos we can click and play, but that is not fun.
+On start the app opens the browser on the `Leader page`.
+If you accidentally close the browser, just restart the app.
+It will open again on the right page.

 ## The Download songs page

+I put only some sample songs in the app installation.
+But they are no fun.
+My guitaraoke.mp4 files are listed here: <https://bestia.dev/guitaraoke/>.
+I hope eventually to see more Guitaraoke files from other people.
+That will be so much fun.
 Click on the button `Download new songs`.
 Copy the url of the `xxx - guitaraoke.mp4` file and press `Start download`.
 For example `https://www.dropbox.com/s/hn0r9on24dxkhfh/4%20Non%20Blondes%20-%20What%27s%20Up%20-%20guitaraoke.mp4?dl=1`
-It will download in the background, slowly.
-Repeat this for the songs you like to have.
+It will download in the background, slowly, but surely.
-My guitaraoke.mp4 files are listed here: <https://bestia.dev/guitaraoke/>.
+If you want to download multiple songs at once, copy the song urls one per line.
+On my `Guitaraoke song page` you can just copy+paste more lines at once.
 Finally click on the button `Back to Guitaraoke Leader page`.
-You can also manually copy the `mp4` files to the device folder: `/storage/emulated/0/Android/data/dev.bestia.guitaraokeserver/files/videos/`.
+The songs are saved in the device folder: `/storage/emulated/0/Android/data/dev.bestia.guitaraokeserver/files/videos/`.

-## Play-flow
+## Easy Play-flow instructions

+1. Only the leader must install the android APK on his phone.
-1. All the smartphones must be connected to the same local wifi network.
-Because the connection will be fast without interruptions.
+2. Connect all the smartphones from the leader and followers to the same local wifi network.
-2. The leader opens the GuitaraokeServer android app.
-It shows the ip address and port that everybody must use.
+3. The leader opens the GuitaraokeServer app.
+It will automatically open his browser on the `Leader page`.
-3. The leader opens the browser with the server local ip address and the `/leader.html` page : `Guitaraoke Leader`.
+4. The leader shows the `Follower page` url (address) to the followers. hey can scan the QR code or just type the numbers.
+It is short and easy.
-4. The followers open the browser on the server ip address.
-It will open the index.html, because it is the default page: `Guitaraoke follower`.
-Then click on `Start guitaraoke` because javascript need a user `interaction` with the page.
+5. Followers must click on `Start user interaction` because javascript need a user `interaction` with the page.
 Nothing else to do for the follower.
-5. The leader clicks on the song name.
-It broadcasts a msg to all connected followers with the name of the song.
+6. The leader clicks on the song name.
+It broadcasts a msg to all connected followers.
+They can all see the name of the song.
-6. The followers browser loads this song from the GuitaraokeServer.
-On the screen the follower can see the name of the song.
-7. The leader clicks `Play` and it sends a msg to all connected followers to start playing he song.
+7. The leader clicks `Play`.
+It sends a msg to all connected followers to start playing he song.
-8. The follower can adjust the speed of the playback if it is not in sync.
+8. The follower page will try some basic auto-sync.
+If the sound is not perfectly in sync, the follower can adjust the speed of the playback.
 Or he can simply `Mute sound` to avoid the disturbing delayed sound.
-When ready he clicks on `Fullscreen` and sings along.
+9. Finally click on `Fullscreen` to see the lyrics and chords and play/sings along.

 ## TODO

+ES2020 and modules
+leader page can create QRcode with Follower page
 make a video tutorial
-leader page can create QRcode with IP.
 Playlist: songs and play order